 Then I see one more light.

 I can’t see anyone inside.

 Should I bang on the door?
 Probably someone left a light on by accident.
 Even if someone is inside they’re likely to put me in a difficult position.

 I stand there debating, staring at the possibility implicit in the light through the window until the door is flung open.

-A woman stands there—around my age if I were to guess, in her early twenties.
+A woman stands there—around my age if I were to guess, early twenties.
 She’s wearing a blood red sweater that’s far too big for her, but it’s hanging dramatically off one shoulder like she planned it that way.
-Combined with her tight leggings and the black boots that lace up almost to her knee, the effect makes her body look gamine.
+Combined with her tight leggings and the black boots that lace up almost to her knee, the effect makes her frame look gamine.
 But her face is utterly feminine, with full lips and black-lined eyes that stand out in the frame of her short-cropped, artfully disheveled hair, light gray-gold like frosted sand.

 With hair that color, she is likely a refugee of the Cataclysm from Gaellan.
 Gaellani aren’t common in the west, but here, on the border of the Cataclysm, they would be.